PymPhekasut/siteMates_challenge/README.md

 ### Any improvements you would like to make?
 I know that this solution may not be perfect.
 If I have  more time further developing it, I would concentrate on these areas:

-- Improve API schema error responses to provide a better client experience like alert or pop-up.
+- Improve a better client experience like alert or pop-up.
-- Implement proper authentication using JWT to secure the API.
+- Implement authentication using JWT to secure the API and cor options.
-- Optimize Mongo queries to populate more details.
+- Optimize Mongo queries to populate more details of issue objects and make relational data to another table e.g. an user who create an issue.
-- Make UI more nice!
+- Make UI more nice!.
-- Refine the project structure and layout (some configurations could be cleaned up).
+- Restructure and cleaned up.
+- Deploy to the live-server that you don't need to run locally to play around.
-- Provide unit-test and integration test
+- Provide unit-test and integration test.

 ### Installation